influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/events/v1alpha1/triggerParameter.md

 withDataKey(dataKey)
 ```

-DataKey is the JSONPath of the event's (JSON decoded) data key
-DataKey is a series of keys separated by a dot.
-A key may contain wildcard characters '*' and '?'.
-To access an array value use the index as the key.
-The dot and wildcard characters can be escaped with '\\'.
-See https://github.com/tidwall/gjson#path-syntax for more information on how to use this.
+"DataKey is the JSONPath of the event's (JSON decoded) data key\nDataKey is a series of keys separated by a dot.
+A key may contain wildcard characters '*' and '?'.\nTo access an array value use the index as the key.
+The dot and wildcard characters can be escaped with '\\\\'.\nSee https://github.com/tidwall/gjson#path-syntax for more information on how to use this."

 ### fn src.withDataTemplate